Structured Model Conserving Biomass for the Size-spectrum Evolution in Aquatic Ecosystems: Existence of Solutions

 The four terms on the right-hand-side of \eqref{e:PJG} will be dealt with separately, where always the trivial algebraic identity $f^1 f^{1'} - f^2f^{2'} = f^1(f^{1'} - f^{2'})+f^{2'}(f^1-f^2)$ is used.
 For the first gain term $G_1$ we obtain

-Next, we use the compact support of the feeding preference function $s(\cdot)$ \eqref{d:scomp}, so that we can always estimate the predator weight with the prey and vice versa.
-This together with the boundedness of $s(\cdot)$ yields the following estimate
+Next, we use the boundedness of the feeding preference function $s(\cdot)$ \eqref{d:scomp} as well as its compact support, so that we can always estimate the predator weight with the prey and vice versa.
+The to these estimates corresponding multiplicative constants will not be written explicitly and we notice that they have different forms depending on the term of the collision operator which is estimated.
+Starting with the first gain term we obtain